Victoria Electric Car Rebate 2026: Every EV Incentive in VIC

 Victorian EV owners have not been subject to any state-level distance-based charge since October 2023, and that remains the position as of 2026.
 The federal government has indicated it is considering a national road user charging framework for EVs as a long-term structural solution, but no such scheme was in force as of early 2026.

-EVs Under $68,740 Eligible for VIC Stamp Duty Concession
+Popular EVs and the VIC Duty Concession

 For a broader look at the most affordable EVs currently available in Australia, the cheapest electric cars in Australia guide includes running cost comparisons across the major entry-level models.